Emend for Injection

 You may also be given other medicines, including aprepitant (Emend taken by mouth), to further help prevent nausea and vomiting.

 Emend for Injection is not for long-term use.

 What happens if I miss a dose?

-Since fosaprepitant injection is given only once on the first day of your chemotherapy treatment, you are not likely to be on a dosing schedule.
+Since Emend for Injection is given only once on the first day of your chemotherapy treatment, you are not likely to be on a dosing schedule.

 What happens if I overdose?

-What should I avoid while receiving Emend for Injection (fosaprepitant)?
+What should I avoid while receiving Emend for Injection?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives, redness; difficulty breathing; flushing (warmth, redness, or tingly feeling); swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, rash, itching, skin sores or peeling; warmth or tingly feeling; fast or weak heartbeats, severe dizziness; trouble breathing or swallowing; swelling of your face, lips, tongue, or throat.

 Common side effects may include: